troyxdp/honours_year_project/README.md

 Indexes:
     "track_pkey" PRIMARY KEY, btree (track_id)
 ```
+You need to make sure that PGVector is installed and activated for use within Postgres.
+Steps for how to do so can be found online.

 You will also need to create a `.env` file that looks as follows:
 ```
 DB=...